-Planning time for teachers of primary schools for each week/ cycle has been and will continue to be incorporated.
-It is proposed that the first two weeks of physical school for students of the Forms 1 -3 and Standard 5 be geared towards continued reorientation and debriefing exercises for the students.
+It is proposed that the first two weeks of physical school for all students (ECCE, primary and secondary), geared towards continued reorientation and debriefing exercises.

 The reorientation and debriefing sessions will be conducted through a partnership with SSSD personnel and teachers.
 The emphasis in the first two weeks will be on equipping all students with the skills needed to orient to the new school environment.
 Partnerships with NGOs and other Governmental Agencies will be also pursued in the provision of mental health support for students and parents.